-Prerequisites: ENG K101 eligibility; ECE K101 or permission of the instructor; ECE K182 recommended.

-This course is designed for early child-hood education teachers, child care providers and directors.
+Prerequisites: ENG K101; ECE K101; ECE K182; or permission of the instructor.
+This course is designed for early childhood education teachers, child care providers and directors.
 It will review the many behavior management and discipline strategies that are available to be used with young children.
 Discipline approaches that go beyond rules and punishment will be examined.
 Students will study and create an environment that leads to respect and self-discipline.
-Participants learn to analyze teaching/management styles so as to be able to incorporate the best techniques to help lead children to self control.
+Participants learn to analyze teaching/ management styles so as to be able to incorporate the best techniques to help lead children to self control.